kayx23/trakydeng.ca/content/posts/2021-07-05--aws-project.md

 <br>
 <br>

-This is a serverless backend system used by the school club I was in for building email list sign-up and distribution.
+This is a serverless backend system currently in use by a school club I was in for subscription sign-up and email distribution.

+Inspired by Mailchimp, which offers similar functionalities at a price, I built the basic sign-up and email distribution functionalities using AWS Free Tier services.

 * **Core Services Used:** API Gateway, Lambda, DynamoDB, [SES (prod)](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html), S3
 * **Other Services Used:** IAM, SNS, CloudWatch